 Uber purchased Postmates in July of 2020 so it’s now part of the Uber/UberEats family.

 Grubhub specializes in restaurant delivery only, from both local places to big chains.
-They have partnerships with more than 300,000 restaurants, and delivery from over 225,000 of those restaurants is available nationwide.
+They have partnerships with more than 320,000 restaurants in more than 4,000 U.S. cities.

 Postmates vs Grubhub: Driver requirements

 If you’re thinking about driving for either Postmates or Grubhub, the best place to start is their driver requirements.
-Most delivery companies have very similar requirements, but you’ll see that they’re not exactly the same.
+Delivery services like DoorDash and Instacart have very similar requirements if you're looking for other options.

 - Must be at least 19 years old (or 21 in Chicago or Las Vegas)